 In order to keep momentum flying forward, within days of identifying their driver staffing opportunity, we organized our upgraded version of Google’s design sprint framework.

 Within 4 days we ideated 11 competing solutions, turned the most compelling solution into a hi-fidelity prototype, and tested it on actual GMs.

 With the help of our expert product strategy and process guidance, the Papa John’s team received feedback and results with their prototype that typically doesn’t occur until 3 or 4 cycles of prototyping.
 1 GM reacted by saying, “Man, this is amazing!
 Please tell me you’re gonna make this available to us!”

-The rapid success of our product transformation program saved Papa John’s tens of thousands of dollars and weeks of time.
+The rapid success of our Product Sprint Program saved Papa John’s tens of thousands of dollars and weeks of time.